NYUAD-IM/artintel/Projects.md

 Production assignments are graded on the overall quality of work, comprehension of topic, how well project is functioning, and individual capacity/ability improvement (are you getting better compared to yourself).
 Documentation is graded on quality & extent of documentation.

 ## Project 2: Visual (due 3/9 - last class before spring break)
-- **Create** an image, series of images or video using a machine learning algorithm (e.g. using Colab, Artbreeder, other online tools)
+- **Create** an *artwork* that is an image, series of images or video using a machine learning algorithm (e.g. using Colab, Midjourney, Stable Diffusion, other online tools)
 - **Put** your project URL into the [Projects Doc](https://docs.google.com/spreadsheets/d/1_eyQ4XfzGKpqMIW7FatoDbHBJSAqyPfrkKcyCI66gbI/edit?usp=sharing)
 - You can incorporate the visual output into a larger work, e.g. website, printed image, interactive program or use the output of the machine learning algorithm as source material for your creative process (e.g. generate images and then further manipulate them)
+- The work must make a creative or critical statement (not just make simple use of the tools)
 - Some ideas:
   - create a series of related images using style transfer and present them on a website
   - generate the description of an using GPT-2 and then draw it yourself